dsbenghe/Novell.Directory.Ldap.NETStandard/README.md

 # LDAP client library for .NET Standard 2.0

+Notes from this fork maintainer:

+This fork was made to enable development on Visual Studio 2017 with .NET Standard 2.0 because these are breaking changes to the solution structure of the origianl project.
+There are no other additions or changes to core functionality other than the fact that you can build it in VS 2017 against .NET Standard 2.0.

+The Nuget Package for this fork is at https://www.nuget.org/packages/Novell.Directory.Ldap.NETStandard2_0/

 Supported on the .NET Standard 2.0 (https://docs.microsoft.com/en-us/dotnet/articles/standard/library) compatible .NET runtimes: .NET Core, .NET Framework 4.6, Universal Windows Platform, Xamarin.

-This fork was made to enable development on Visual Studio 2017 with .NET Standard 2.0 because these are breaking changes to the solution structure of the origianl project.
-There are no other additions or changes to core functionality other than the fact that you can build it oit in 2017 against .NET Standard 2.0.
+From dsbenghe (minus the nuget build info):

 It works with any LDAP protocol compatible directory server (including Microsoft Active Directory).

-The Nuget Package for this fork is at https://www.nuget.org/packages/Novell.Directory.Ldap.NETStandard2_0/

 The library is originaly coming from Novell (https://www.novell.com/developer/ndk/ldap_libraries_for_c_sharp.html) - really old code base - looks like a tool-based conversion from Java - this is the original java code repo http://www.openldap.org/devel/gitweb.cgi?p=openldap-jldap.git;a=summary (first commit in that repo is from 2000 :)) - which explains some of the weirdness of the code base.